alecejones/alecejones.github.io/vassals.markdown

 ## Additional vassal rules

 * Vassals cannot win the game.
-* Vassals can never hold a dominance token.
+* Vassals can never hold a dominance token (if they are on top of a track, the next player house on that track receives the dominance token).
 * Vassals don't have Power tokens, however they automatically leave a Power token behind when they vacate from an area.
-* Vassals therefore always bid 0 tokens during Clash of Kings.
+* Vassals participate in Clash of Kings but always automatically bid 0 tokens when bidding for the tracks.
-* Vassals do not participate in Wildling attacks and therefore they are immune to its effects.
+* Vassals do not participate in Wildling attacks and therefore they are immune to the effects.
 * Vassal orders are placed after player orders.
 Vassals can just place 2 orders.
 * You cannot attack nor raid your own vassal.
 You even cannot enter areas of your vassal with just a Power token in it.
 * Your vassal cannot attack nor raid you or any other vassal you control.
 * Your vassal cannot support your enemy in battle.
 * All vassals share one vassal house card deck.
-When it comes to battle, the commander randomly picks 3 cards from the sahred vassal deck to form a hand for this battle.
-Then they  choose one of this 3 cards as the chosen house card.
+When it comes to battle, the commander randomly draws 3 cards from the shared vassal deck to create a hand for the battle.
+Then they pick one of this 3 cards as the chosen house card.
 After battle all vassal house cards go back to the shared vassal deck, meaning there is no vassal house card discard pile.
 * The commander earns one Power token when one of their vassals win a battle.
 * When the Westeros card "Mustering" is resolved, vassals only can muster in their capital.
 (They can place their special muster order everywhere of course.)
 * A commander can use the Valyrian Steel Blade for their vassal.